Stedinger Crusade: Investigation

 After his defeat, Gerhard began preparing for a crusade against the rebels.
-He may have been inspired by the Drenther Crusade that Bishop Wilbrand of Paderborn and Utrecht had gotten in 1228 against his rebellious peasants.
+He may have been inspired by the Drenther Crusade started by Bishop Wilbrand of Paderborn and Utrecht in 1228 against his rebellious peasants.
 Gerhard convened a diocesan synod on 17 March 1230, (Note: Most authors date this synod to 1230, but Maier, following Rolf Köhn (1979), dates it to 21 March 1231.) whereat the Stedinger were declared heretics.
 They were accused, among other things, of superstitious practices, murdering priests, burning churches and monasteries and desecrating the eucharist.
 Cardinal Otto of San Nicola in Carcere and his Dominican assistant Gerhard, when passing through Bremen later that year, (Note: They had resolved a dispute over the bishopric of Riga, a suffragan of Bremen.) gave strong support to Archbishop Gerhard's planned crusade.

 In June 1230, (Note: Rist has Gerhard travelling to Rome six months after the death of his brother, while Pixton has Cardinal Otto travelling through Bremen on his return from Riga after 23 July 1230 and before Gerhard's trip to Rome.)
 Gerhard went to Rome to personally argue his case to the pope.
 Pope Gregory IX proceeded cautiously.
 He ordered the provost of Münster Cathedral to confirm the excommunication and the validity of the charges.
 When the validity of the charges was confirmed, Gregory sent the letter Si ea que (26 July 1231) to Bishop John I of Lübeck and two prominent Dominicans from Bremen (Note: The Dominicans were the head of the convent in Bremen and a papal penitentiary named John, probably John of Wildeshausen.) ordering them to investigate the charges further and to call the Stedinger back to communion.
 Si ea que already permitted the investigators to request military assistance from the neighbouring nobility if the charges proved true.
 When the bishop of Lübeck's mission failed to bring about a resolution, Gregory ordered bishop and Bishops Gottschalk of Ratzeburg and Conrad I of Minden to reinvestigate the charges one more time.